Skip to content

 Before following the below steps, make sure to navigate into the EMUsort folder where you cloned the repo.

-Micromamba (Option 1, recommended for Linux)
+Micromamba (Option 1, Recommended)

 To install micromamba and set up a micromamba environment, follow these steps: